V4Fire/Client/src/components/friends/async-render/README.md

     {{ user }}
 ```

-Or, we can use asynchronous iterable structures.
+Alternatively, we can use asynchronous iterable structures.

 ```
 < .container v-async-target